 (1) Students should prepare papers with a computer word-processing program and submit thoroughly proofread drafts to TurnItIn.com through Blackboard, per instructions and guidelines provided in class.
-(2) Paper layout follows the basic Modern Languages Association (MLA) style, as in this example in

 (2) Paper layout follows the basic Modern Languages Association (MLA) style, as in this example in gray that follows.
 Remember also that the Works Cited page always begins on its own separate page: